-We have been affected, and expect to continue to be affected, by market stress resulting from the COVID-19 pandemic that began in the first quarter of 2020.
-For more information on the effects of the pandemic, see Executive Summary - COVID-19 Pandemic on page 21.
+We have been affected, and expect to continue to be affected, by market stress resulting from the COVID-19 pandemic.

 We have adopted policies and procedures concerning Enterprise Risk Management.
 The Risk Management/Corporate Governance Committee of the Board of Directors, in exercising its oversight of management's activities, conducts periodic reviews and discussions with management regarding the guidelines and policies governing the processes by which risk assessment and risk management are handled.